demarbre1u/Oph-lie_XmlBuilder/README.md

 ### How do I get set up? ###

 You might need to install some GTK2 related packages for this program to work.
-Aside from this and Ruby itself, nothing else should be required.
+Aside from these and Ruby itself, nothing else should be required.